HeloiseS/FUSS/README.md

 ### IRAF scripts

-Create tasks in your login.cl file for the .cl scripts located in FUSS/iraf_scripts
+Create tasks in your login.cl file for the .cl scripts (not the python scripts!) located in FUSS/iraf_scripts

 e.g. `task    $ascii_f = [path_to_iraf_scripts]$toascii_flux.cl`